Leetcodr/eyecare/README.md

 *  Replace $SOUND_PATH with Absoulte path of the 'sound.wav' file
 *  Replace $SCRIPT_PATH with Absolute path of the 'eyecare.py' file
 ## Disclaimer
-When using our eye health app, it's important to note that while it is a tool for assistance, however currently it is not medically certified or recommended by health care professionals.
+When using our eye health app, it's important to note that while it is a tool for assistance, currently it is not medically certified or recommended by health care professionals.
 This app serves as a general wellness tool and is not a replacement for professional eye care.
 Please use this app responsibly, understanding its limitations and intended purpose.